gavinmcfarland/flex-gap-polyfill/README.md

 ## Known issues

-- No way to detect browsers which support flex-gap.
+- No way to detect browsers which support flex-gap, so polyfill is always used.
-- Slight variation on width of flex items when using flex-wrap.
+- Slight variation of percentage width of flex items (because of negative margin) mainly noticeable when using flex-wrap.

 ## Example